 The City of Surrey believes in providing equal opportunities for all.
 Our programs and services ensure accessibility and inclusion are considered in order to inspire participation, create social connections, and foster lifelong learning.
 Learn more about accessible programs and services in Surrey.

-Translation services are available at City Hall in more than 170 languages
+Interpretation services are available at City of Surrey facilities in more than 170 languages.

 Online English Conversation Program